-- 5.2 In particular, to satisfy the requirements of Article 5.1, Anti-Doping Organizations shall: - a) Maintain up-to-date records of Processing of Personal Information for the Anti-Doping Activities for which they are responsible, which shall describe the general purposes of the Processing, a description of the types of Personal Information, categories of individuals the Personal Information relates to, the categories of potential recipients of the Personal Information, the safeguards usedand where Personal Information is disclosed to other Anti-Doping Organizations, Third Parties, or Third Party Agents, the period for which the Personal Information will be stored, or the criteria used to determine this period, and possible, a general description of the technical and organizational security measures applied to the Personal Information.
+- 5.2 In particular, to satisfy the requirements of Article 5.1, Anti-Doping Organizations shall: - a) Maintain up-to-date records of Processing of Personal Information for the Anti-Doping Activities for which they are responsible, which shall describe the general purposes of the Processing, a description of the types of Personal Information, categories of individuals the Personal Information relates to, the categories of potential recipients of the Personal Information, and where possible, a general description of the technical and organizational security measures applied to the Personal Information.

-[Comment to 4.4Article 5.2.a: Anti-Doping Organizations must maintain a record of their Processing activities, to better ensure their effective oversight of these activities and to facilitate compliance with this International Standard.
-With respect to the ADAMS database administered by WADA, WADA shall be solely responsible for maintaining a record reflectingmaintain and provide access to documentation describing the types of Processing of Personal Information that occur within the database.]
+[Comment to Article 5.2.a: Anti-Doping Organizations must maintain a record of their Processing activities, to better ensure their effective oversight of these activities and to facilitate compliance with this International Standard.
+With respect to the ADAMS database administered by WADA, WADA shall maintain and provide access to documentation describing the types of Processing of Personal Information that occur within the database.]